civican/legisinfo/42-1/bills/C-50/bill_text.md

 The definitions **leadership campaign expense** and **nomination campaign expense** in subsection 2(1) of the `Canada Elections Act` are repealed.

-> **Explanatory Note**:
-> Existing text of the definitions:
-> *Existing Text*:
-> > **leadership campaign expense** means an expense reasonably incurred by or on behalf of a leadership contestant during a leadership contest as an incidence of the contest, including a personal expense as defined in section 478. (**dépense de campagne à la direction**)
-> > **nomination campaign expense** means an expense reasonably incurred by or on behalf of a nomination contestant during a nomination contest as an incidence of the contest, including a personal expense as defined in section 476. (**dépense de campagne d'investiture**)

 ### Section 2

 The Act is amended by adding the following after section 384: